DRI MODEL 2015

 The DRI-2015 software provides full instrument control, data acquisition, and display.
 It includes temperature programs for commonly-used protocols such as IMPROVE_A, EUSAAR, and NIOSH, and it can be programmed to emulate any other protocol.
 The simultaneous measurement of both R and T at all wavelengths throughout each analysis allows the system to reproduce any other thermal/optical method for characterizing additional properties of the carbonaceous aerosol.

 FEATURES AND IMPROVEMENTS

 - Compatible with the IMPROVE_A carbon analysis protocol, used in the U.S. urban Chemical Speciation Network (CSN), the non-urban Interagency Monitoring of Protected Visual Environments (IMPROVE) Network, and long-term networks in other countries.

 - High-intensity light sources and perpendicular orientation of R and T measurements to maximize optical sensitivity.

-- Nondispersive infrared (NDIR) CO2 detection eliminates the need for hydrogen gas and a methanator as required for a flame ionization detector (FID).
+- Nondispersive infrared (NDIR) CO2 detection eliminates the need for hydrogen gas and methanation as required for a flame ionization detector (FID).

 - Reduced helium gas consumption.

-- Mass flow controllers interfaced to the computer system provide precise control of all reagent gases.
+- Mass flow controllers interfaced with the computer system provide precise control of all reagent gases.

 - LabVIEW-based software provides enhanced user interface and instrument control.